Economies across the world have been struggling with tax frauds as long as the taxes have existed.

 - Your payment cycle will suffer if your vendor is stuck in any legal proceedings

-So, are there any early signs to looming tax fraud?
+So, are there any early signs to identify tax frauds?

-Early Signs to look for in detection Tax Frauds
+Early Signs to look for in identifying Tax Frauds

 As the saying goes, “Once is a mistake, twice is a choice”.